digital-monad/TTDS/README.md

 2. Create a folder under `test_data` called `csv`
 3. Test_Data folder should not contain JSON files and should be stored in either local host or Microsoft Teams or OneDrive
     - Reduce file transfer size
-4. CSVs however must be transferred and shown in GitHub repo
+4. CSVs however must be transferred to Microsoft Teams and shown in GitHub repo